Foodie Walking Tours

-Come join an amazing walking tour with Localite Tours!
+Come join an walking tour with me through Localite Tours!

 Some of the classes are taught in partnership with Urban Institute of Sustainability or other organizations, and locations vary.
 Most classes are taught in the Temescal neighborhood of Oakland.
 The exact location and directions are given upon payment and confirmation.
 Pay and sign up for classes on the Urban Institute of Sustainability website, above.